DanceChat: Large Language Model-Guided Music-to-Dance Generation: Abstract

 \section{Abstract}

-Music-to-dance generation aims to synthesize human dance motion conditioned on musical input.
-Despite recent progress, significant challenges remain due to the semantic gap between music and dance motion, as music offers only abstract cues, such as melody, groove, and emotion, without explicitly specifying the physical movements.
-Moreover, a single piece of music can produce multiple plausible dance interpretations.
-This one-to-many mapping demands additional guidance, as music alone provides limited information for generating diverse dance movements.
+Music-to-dance generation aims to synthesize human dance motion conditioned on music input.
+Despite recent progress, significant challenges remain due to the semantic gap between music and dance motion, as music offers only abstract cues, but lacks explicit physical movement descriptions.
 The challenge is further amplified by the scarcity of paired music and dance data, which restricts the model’s ability to learn diverse dance patterns.
-In this paper, we introduce \textbf{DanceChat}, a Large Language Model (LLM)-guided music-to-dance generation approach.
-We use an LLM as a choreographer that provides textual motion instructions, offering explicit, high-level guidance for dance generation.
-This approach goes beyond implicit learning from music alone, enabling the model to generate dance that is both more diverse and better aligned with musical styles.
-Our approach consists of three components: (1) an LLM-based pseudo instruction generation module that produces textual dance guidance based on music style and structure, (2) a multi-modal feature extraction and fusion module that integrates music, rhythm, and textual guidance into a shared representation, and (3) a diffusion-based motion synthesis module together with a multi-modal alignment loss, which ensures that the generated dance is aligned with both musical and textual cues.
-Extensive experiments on AIST++ and human evaluations show that DanceChat outperforms state-of-the-art methods both qualitatively and quantitatively.
-The additional qualitative samples can be found at \href{https://dancechat.github.io/anon/}{https://dancechat.github.io/anon/}.
+These limitations highlight the need for additional semantic guidance beyond the musical signal.
+In this paper, we propose \textbf{DanceChat}, a novel framework that leverages a Large Language Model (LLM) as a choreographer to generate high-level textual instructions from structured music descriptions.
+These instructions serve as semantic guidance to bridge the gap between music and motion.
+DanceChat integrates music, beat, and text features into a unified representation, and employs a diffusion-based motion generator trained with a proposed multi-modal alignment loss.
+Extensive experiments on AIST++ dataset show that DanceChat outperforms state-of-the-art methods both qualitatively and quantitatively.